I'm thinking of getting a credit card. What should I consider before I get one?

 What’s wrong with just making the minimum payment on my credit card debt?

-From 6 June 2015, a warning about only making minimum repayments must be on all of your credit card and finance card statements (unless the amount you owe is less than $100, there’s an interest-free period on that amount or you have an alternative payment arrangement in place).
+Your credit card and finance card statements will carry a warning about the effect of only making minimum repayments (unless the amount you owe is less than $100, there’s an interest-free period on that amount or you have an alternative payment arrangement in place).

 Back to top